YasiruLelwala/Udactiy-CPP-Nanodegree-Project-Two-System-Monitor/README.md

 ## Instructions

-1. Clone the project repository: `git clone https://github.com/udacity/CppND-System-Monitor-Project-Updated.git`
+1. Clone the project repository.

 2. Build the project: `make build`